allpix-squared/allpix-squared/src/modules/DepositionLaser/README.md

 * `beam_direction`
 * `photon_number`: number of photons in a *single* event, defaults to 10000
 * `beam_waist`: std_dev of transversal beam profile, defaults to  20 um
 * `verbose_tracking`: defaults to `false`.
-If set to `true`, it will increase amount of tracking-related debug log output (and may sligthly increase computing cost if multiple detectors are present)
+If set to `true`, it will increase amount of tracking-related debug log output (and may slightly increase computing cost if multiple detectors are present)

 ## Usage
 *Example how to use this module*